anton-dergunov/anton-dergunov.github.io/_pages/about.md

 Whenever I get the chance, I love traveling and immersing myself in nature.
 Some of my most cherished experiences include exploring Kyoto in Japan, taking a scenic train journey in Sri Lanka, visiting the Kon-Tiki Museum in Oslo, and marveling at the Alishan National Scenic Area in Taiwan.
 The highlight of my hiking adventures was the solo [Tour du Mont Blanc](https://www.autourdumontblanc.com/en/), though the most meaningful hikes were those with my parents during my childhood.
 My understanding of photography and videography is more technical than artistic at the moment, but I’m casually developing my creative skills as a hobby.

 When it comes to relaxation, I enjoy savoring good coffee and exploring different teas.
 From rich, aromatic coffees to authentic Chinese, Taiwanese, and Japanese teas, I enjoy discovering and appreciating their unique flavors.
-To stay healthy, I dedicating some reasonable time to gym workouts, cycling, and yoga.
+To stay healthy, I dedicate some reasonable time to gym workouts, cycling, and yoga.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/anton-dergunov/) and share your thoughts on my blog posts.
 Happy reading!